OkkarMin/approximator-tool/docs/using_gui_tool.md

 |  3  | Type of hardware module to generate, chose one of `[MxN Accurate Multiplier, MxN Accurate Binary Array Multiplier, MxN PAAM01 with V-cut]` | `MxN Accurate Multiplier` |                         -                         |
 |  4  | Choose location in computer to save generated verilog file                                                                                 |         `Desktop`         |                         -                         |
 |  5  | Generate verilog code or exit                                                                                                              |             -             |                         -                         |

-!> As of 4 Mar 2021 (GMT+8), you will need to modify a tiny portion of generated verilog code.
-[Click here to find out more](/editing_generated_verilog_code.md).
-We are working to fix it

 ## Error Analysis